zsmm/Spectral-CT-data-simulation/README.md

-# CT Spectral Data Simulation Project
+# CT Spectral Data Simulation

 ## Project Overview

-This project aims to simulate and generate spectral CT data, providing high-quality datasets required for research and development.
+This project aims to simulate spectral CT data, providing high-quality datasets required for research and development.
 By considering multiple factors, including the X-ray source energy spectrum, Bowtie filter, material absorption characteristics, and the absorption efficiency of the detector, the project lays the foundation for CT image reconstruction and analysis.

 ## Table of Contents